grandma lee's party rolls

 • 1

-Put yeast into 1/4 cup of warm water.
-Place shortening, salt and sugar in large mixing bowl.
-Pour boiling water over these, let stand until lukewarm, not hot!
-Add yeast/water mix.
-Beat in eggs.
-Stir in flour gradually using only enough to make a soft dough, barely past sticky stage to smooth.
+In a small bowl or glass measuring cup, put the yeast into the warm water.
+Add the shortening, salt, and sugar to a large mixing bowl.
+Pour the boiling water over these and let stand until lukewarm (not hot!).
+Add the yeast/water mix.
+Beat in the eggs.
+Stir in the flour gradually, using only enough to make a soft dough.
+It should be barely past the sticky stage to smooth.
 It will be very light dough!
 Beware of adding too much flour.

 • 2

-Place in a large greased bowl.
+Place the dough in a large greased bowl.
 Cover with a plate.
-Refrigerate overnight (4 to 12 hours) until dough TRIPLES in bulk.
+Refrigerate overnight (4 to 12 hours) until the dough triples in bulk.

 • 3

-Remove bowl from refrigerator.
-Gently punch down bread.
-Butter hands with soft butter.
-Pinch off small pieces of dough, shape into balls for four dozen small rolls or three-inch balls For large rolls, place about two inches apart on greased or sprayed oblong baking pan.
+Remove the bowl from the refrigerator.
+Gently punch down the dough.
+With buttered hands, pinch off small pieces of dough and shape them into balls.
+For four dozen small rolls, the balls will be about three inches.
+For large rolls, place about two inches apart in a greased or sprayed oblong baking pan.
 Semi-flatten for biscuit shape.
-Brush lightly with melted butter on tops.
+Brush tops lightly with melted butter.

 • 4

-Let rolls rise two hours in a warm place without drafts.
-Bake in a preheated oven at 425 degrees for 20 minutes until very lightly browned on top.
-Makes 2 to 4 dozen depending on the size you make.
+Let the rolls rise two hours in a warm place without drafts.
+Preheat the oven to 425 degrees F. Bake 20 minutes, until very lightly browned on top.
 These rise very high and are seamless in the pan.
 They do not last on the table for more than an hour for a large family.

 ADVERTISEMENT